orcfax/docs/docs/node-operation/itn-manual.md

 To claim rewards:

-1. Send small amount of ADA to a given address (covering the minimum UTXO and transaction fees)
+1. Send a small amount of ADA to a given address (covering the minimum UTXO and transaction fees)
 1. Shortly after, participants will receive their $FACT rewards.